Joseph D. Bedle: Early life

-Joseph Dorsett Bedle was born in Middletown Point, New Jersey on January 5, 1831 to Thomas and Hannah (née Dorsett) Bedle.
+Joseph Dorsett Bedle was born in Middletown Point, New Jersey (now known as Matawan), on January 5, 1831, to Thomas and Hannah (née Dorsett) Bedle.
 His father was a merchant, justice of the peace, and judge of the Monmouth County Court of Common Pleas.
 Through his mother, Joseph Bedle was related to Garret D. Wall, a former U.S. Senator.

-Bedle was educated at a local academy but did not attend college due to his delicate health, instead working in a general store.
-He had a strong desire to study law, and studied in the law offices of William L. Dayton in Trenton for roughly three years before attending State and National Law School in Ballston Spa, New York for a winter and spending another winter in the Poughkeepsie, New York offices of Thompson and Weeks.
+Bedle was educated at a local academy, Middletown Point Academy (later called the Glenwood Institute, but did not attend college due to his delicate health, instead working in a general store.
+He had a strong desire to study law, and studied in the law offices of William L. Dayton in Trenton for roughly three years before attending State and National Law School in Ballston Spa, New York, for a winter and spending another winter in the Poughkeepsie, New York, offices of Thompson and Weeks.

 Bedle was admitted to the bar in New York on his twenty-first birthday, January 5, 1852.
 He was admitted to the New Jersey bar in 1853 after further study under Matawan lawyer Henry S. Little.
 For the next two years, he practiced law in Middletown Point before moving to Freehold in 1856.